 In circumstances where Corrective Action is required under the Permit, the Permittees shall conduct corrective action pursuant to this Permit in accordance with §§ 74-4-4(A)(5)(h) and (i) and 74-4-4.2(B) of the HWA.
 The Permittees shall coordinate all corrective action conducted under this Permit with corrective action conducted under the Consent Order.
 Corrective action for releases from hazardous waste management units that commingle with releases originating from other sources shall be conducted under the Consent Order.
-Any SWMU or AOC for which corrective action is required that is not subject to corrective action under the Consent Order shall be subject to corrective action under the Consent Order shall be subject to corrective action under the Permit Part and 40 CFR §§ 264.100 and 264.101, which are incorporated herein by reference.
+Any SWMU or AOC for which corrective action is required that is not subject to corrective action under the Consent Order shall be subject to corrective action under this Permit Part and 40 CFR §§ 264.100 and 264.101, which are incorporated herein by reference.